tbp.monty.frameworks.utils#

 arrangement

-we only need the point normal at the center of the patch
+we only need the surface normal at the center of the patch

-- TODO: Calculate point normal from multiple points at different distances (tan_len
+- TODO: Calculate surface normal from multiple points at different distances (tan_len

 values) and then take the average of them.
 Test if this improves robustness to raw sensor noise.